heyjianjing/linear_algebra/README.md

 `nla_11`
 * Solve linear system of equations with Cholesky factorization
 * Solve linear system of equations using LU factorization with partial pivoting

+`nla_12`
+* Two properties of determinant
+* Compute determinant based on triangular factorization (Cholesky and LU with partial pivoting)